hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Use a more specific callDepth based calc looping trapping logic.
 The previous logic would have triggered the maybe calc loop flag even for cells, which are lets say referenced from a very very huge number of other cells all of which are inturn used or referenced from a single cell using a cell range in its =expression.
 This should avoid such false positives.

+renamed :readonly and :readwrite to :mreadonly :mreadwrite so that only range based commands start with r for now.
+And m cleanly maps to mode.

+--calldepth cmdline argument.